jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

 The top-level Makefile supports deployment to Github Pages via the `deploy` target.
-It assumes you have configured your master branch to properly track a remote branch (something you have to do manually).
+It assumes you have configured your master branch to properly track a remote branch pointing to your Github repository (something you have to do manually).

 Running: